JsonBravo/Space-Object-Alias-Mapping/README.md

 I have provided a Haystack ElasticSearch synonyms file to Salvatore Iovene's open source AstroBin website improving its ability to search for images of space objects either by name or by a catalogue ID.

 ## PURPOSE
-With millions of astronomical objects listed across 14,000+ catalogues it can be quite confusing trying to know exactly what to call that impressive looking smear of light in you telescope lens.
+With millions of astronomical objects listed across 14,000+ catalogues it can be quite confusing trying to know exactly what to call that impressive looking smear of light in your telescope lens.
 Is that M 31 or is that the Andromeda Galaxy... or is it NGC 224? [hint: yes, yes, and yes]

 A synonym file containing each space object alias will help AstroBin's search engine return the desired photos of the specified space object no matter which naming convention the user searches by.